-Meet 1st Social Security recipient
+Meet recipient of 1st Social Security check

 Ludlow, Vt. — Seventy-five years ago, the government cut 65-year-old Ida May Fuller a check.
 It was numbered 00-000-001 — the first Social Security payout.